Arkansas Water Quality at a Glance

 Emerging Contaminant Response

-- Military Base Contamination: Little Rock Air Force Base and Eaker Air Force Base have documented PFAS contamination concerns, primarily linked to historical firefighting foam use, requiring monitoring and remediation planning.
+- Military Base Contamination: Little Rock Air Force Base and Eaker Air Force Base have documented PFAS contamination concerns, primarily linked to historical firefighting foam use, requiring ongoing monitoring and remediation planning.

 Rural and Disadvantaged Communities